aligheshlaghi97/alligator-telegram-bot/README.md

 * The program will automatically check for Alligator-Cross setups every minute and send a notification to the specified Telegram channel if one is detected.

 ## Configuration
+You have to make a telegram bot from @BotFather.
+Then make a channel and make that bot, an admin of your channel (with message sending permissions).
 The program uses environment variables for configuration.
-You can set these variables by creating a .env file in the project directory with the following values:
+You can set these variables by creating a .env file in the project directory (app/.env) with the following values:

-* API_KEY: Your Bot Telegram API key
+* BOT_TOKEN: Your Bot Telegram API key
-* CHANNEL_NAME: The name of the Telegram channel to send notifications to
+* CHANNEL_ID: The name of the Telegram channel to send notifications to

+## Telegram Channel
+Messages and images are sent to a Telegram channel "@alligator_signal".
+Please feel free to join the channel to stay updated on the signals.

 ## Credits
 This program was created by Ali Gheshlaghi.